 - a.
 Earn a minimum real rate of return, after expenses paid from the plan, of 4.00% over ten-year moving periods.
-This objective was met at December 31, 2021 with the pension plan generating a ten-year annualized real return, after expenses, of 7.46%. - b.
+This objective was met at December 31, 2022 with the pension plan generating a ten-year annualized real return, after expenses, of 5.05%. - b.
 Achieve a minimum absolute rate of return, after expenses paid from the plan, which exceeds the benchmark return by 0.26% over four-year moving periods.
-This objective was not achieved at December 31, 2021 based on the interim asset mix, with the plan generating a return on a four-year annualized basis, after expenses, of -0.34%.
-However, the same rate measured against the target benchmark was +0.94%.
+This objective was not achieved at December 31, 2022 based on the interim asset mix, with the plan generating a return on a four-year annualized basis, after expenses, of -1.03%.